Skip to content

 In 1934 Ross was selected to captain the New South Wales team for the Victorian Centenary 1000.
 In preparation for the event Ross planned to ride from his Avoca home to Melbourne.
 At Gundagai, Ross was hurt in a collision with a car.

-A settlement was made with the driver and Ross was paid expenses and was able to claim the £5 appearance money which he lost by not being able to compete in this great event.
+A settlement was made with the driver and Ross was paid expenses and was able to claim the £5 appearance money he had lost by not being able to compete in the event.

 After cycling

-Ross remained an active member of the Avoca Beach Life Saving Club and he was given much of the credit for training Trevor Gallard, who won the Australian surf ski championship in 1951.
+Ross was also a member of the Avoca Beach Life Saving Club and served as Vice-President.
+He was given much of the credit for training Trevor Gallard, who won the Australian surf ski championship in 1951.

 Ken Ross died at Gosford in March 1974.